12 Ways to Boost Your Website’s Lead Generation Performance

 6. Maximize “forward to a friend.”

-Referral marketing, aka word of mouth marketing, is one of the most effective marketing strategies ever.
+Referral marketing, or word-of-mouth marketing, is one of the most effective marketing strategies.
 It works because when a real person recommends your company to another person, that recommendation carries with it more trust than your marketing ever will.
-(Sorry…)

 You can use this for lead generation, too.
 For instance, at the close of a blog post, instead of offering a content upgrade or a gated white paper, what if you showed a simple form with a call to action that says something like this:

 “We hope you found this article helpful.
 If you know someone who needs this information, please send it to them via the form below.”

 Often these are used for “Send to a friend” shares, where someone forwards an article to a colleague via email.
 Interestingly enough, that’s the most common way for executives to share content.
 And all that sharing leads to more leads.

 You may want to run a couple of tests to see which copy gets the most referrals.
 It’s absolutely worth a try.
 This is an excellent sleeper tactic that can drive quite a bit of leads when it works.